cschladetsch/Cpp20-FileCompare/Readme.md

 Rust implementation is 26144.00% faster than diff
 ```

-As seen from this comparison:
+### Key Findings

-1. The custom C++ tool (`cmp`) is significantly faster than the standard `diff` command for large files, showing a speed improvement of over 29,000%.
+1. Both custom implementations (C++ and Rust) significantly outperform the standard `diff` command.
-2. The custom C++ tool is also slightly faster than the Rust implementation, being about 11% quicker.
+2. The C++ implementation shows a slight performance edge over the Rust implementation.
-3. The Rust implementation is also much faster than the standard `diff` command, showing a speed improvement of over 26,000%.
+3. Performance improvements:
+   - C++ version: ~29,277% faster than `diff`
+   - Rust version: ~26,144% faster than `diff`
+   - C++ version: ~11% faster than Rust version

-These results demonstrate the efficiency of both the C++ and Rust implementations compared to the standard `diff` command, with the C++ version having a slight edge in performance.
+These results demonstrate the efficiency of both implementations, with the C++ version having a slight advantage in raw performance.

+## Implementation Details

+### C++ Version
+- Uses memory mapping for efficient file I/O.
+- Employs multi-threading for parallel processing of file chunks.
+- Utilizes C++20 features for optimal performance.

+### Rust Version
+- Also uses memory mapping (via the `memmap2` crate).
+- Leverages Rust's safety features and zero-cost abstractions.
+- Uses the `rayon` crate for parallel processing.

+Both versions prioritize performance while maintaining accuracy in file comparison.

+## Contributing

+Contributions to improve either implementation are welcome.
+Please submit pull requests with any enhancements or bug fixes.

 ## License